Tova Greene, CREATIVE DIRECTOR

 Stephanie Berger (she/her) is the Chief Executive Officer, Executive Director, and a co-founder of The Poetry Society of New York.
 She is also a poet and performance artist.
 She is co-creator of The Poetry Brothel, The New York City Poetry Festival, & The Typewriter Project.
 She is the author of IN THE MADAME’S HAT BOX (Dancing Girl Press, 2011) & co-author with Carina Finn of THE GREY BIRD: THIRTEEN EMOJI POEMS IN TRANSLATION (Coconut Books, 2014).
 With Jackie Braje, she founded Milk Press, a publisher & nurturer of poetic collaborations.
 Her work is largely collaborative, interactive, & community-oriented; & it straddles the worlds of literature, immersive theatre, & public art.
 Stephanie earned a B.A. in Philosophy at the University of Southern California, received an M.F.A. in Poetry from the New School, & taught in the English Department at Pace University.

-JOELIS RODRÍGUEZ, EVENT PRODUCTION INTERN
+JOELIS RODRÍGUEZ, senior EVENT PRODUCTION INTERN

 Joelis Rodríguez is a born and raised Puerto Rican poet who uses poetry as a refuge from real life.
 Her main goal throughout her verses is to represent her heritage and raise awareness to past and present events happening in the small island in the Caribbean.
 She currently studies at Stony Brook University majoring in Creative Writing and Literature with a minor in TV Writing.
 When she's not reading or writing, you can find her at the beach collecting seashells or singing her heart out at some concert.